 - beta-blockers to decrease the activity of the heart and lower blood pressure

-- ACE inhibitors, which help to relax the blood vessels
+- angiotensin converting enzyme (ACE) inhibitors, which help relax the blood vessels

-In the most severe cases, a heart transplant may be necessary.
+In some cases, a heart transplant may be necessary.

 The most common underlying cause of JVD is heart failure.
-A person’s outlook depends on how early this is diagnosed, the extent of the damage, their overall health, and how well they respond to treatment.
+A person’s outlook depends on how early they receive a diagnosis, the extent of the damage, their overall health, and how well they respond to treatment.

-Early diagnosis is more likely to have a more positive outlook.
+Early diagnosis is more likely to lead to a more positive outlook.
 Anyone experiencing the symptoms of JVD should see a doctor as soon as possible.